Frequently Asked Questions

 Outsourcing the £ & ££ tasks will free you up to finally tackle the £££ tasks!

 The first thing to do is get in touch!
-We will arrange a mutually convenient time for a call during which we can discuss your requirements and the solutions I can offer.
+We will arrange a mutually convenient time for a call during which we can discuss your requirements and the solutions we can offer.

-After this, I will send you an overview email with a proposal.
-Once this is agreed, I will put together the contracts for you to sign and prepare an invoice as needed.
+After this, we will send you an overview email with a proposal.
+Once this is agreed, we will put together the contracts for you to sign and prepare an invoice as needed.
 Once this is paid and signed contracts are received, work can commence!

 Yes!
 They form part of the contract that we will both sign agreeing to our responsibilities as client and service provider.

-To keep my pricing simple, there are 2 options.
+To keep our pricing simple, there are 2 options.

-These packages allow you to reserve my time especially for you for a specific number of hours per month.
+These packages allow you to reserve our time especially for you for a specific number of hours per month.
 Payment for these packages is required on the 1st of each month.

-When you are reaching your monthly retainer hour limit, I will contact you to let you know and offer you options on how we can proceed.
+When you are reaching your monthly retainer hour limit, we will contact you to let you know and offer you options on how we can proceed.

 Only one unused hour per month can roll over to the next.

-If the month is passing quickly but not many hours have been used, I will contact you to let you know that you can send me extra work that month.
+If the month is passing quickly but not many hours have been used, we will contact you to let you know that you can send us extra work that month.

-Due to the remote nature of the service I offer, it is rare that I actually go on holiday and am unable to support you or your business while I’m away.
+Due to the remote nature of the service we offer, it is rare that we actually go on holiday and are unable to support you or your business while we’re away.
+Having said this, everyone deserves a holiday so if your VA is away and uncontactable, another member of the team can cover for them while they are away so you would still be supported during that time.